 High-resolution audio vs. 16 bit / 44.1kHz

-On the optimal sampling frequency and bit-depth of audio files for distribution.
+Investigation of the optimal sampling frequency and bit depth of distribution audio formats.

 Nov.
 2, 2021